wnielson/sencha-SlideNavigation/README.rst

         'Ext.ux.slidenavigation.View',
     ]

-or simply extend the `Ext.ux.slidenavigation.View` class.
+or simply extend the 'Ext.ux.slidenavigation.View' class.

 For a more complete example, see `app/view/Main.js`.